mietek/halcyon-website/pages/index.md

 Halcyon is a system for deploying Haskell web and non-web applications, powering [Haskell on Heroku](https://haskellonheroku.com/).

-**Pre-release version.
-For updates, please sign up to the [Halcyon announcements list](http://eepurl.com/8KXr9), or follow <a href="https://twitter.com/mietek">@mietek</a>.**
+**Pre-release version.**  For updates, please sign up to the [Halcyon announcements list](http://eepurl.com/8KXr9), or follow <a href="https://twitter.com/mietek">@mietek</a>.

-### Features

 > _“If Halcyon is not helping you deploy applications easily, then there is a bug in Halcyon.”_\
 > — With apologies to [Jordan Sissel](https://github.com/jordansissel/fpm/)

-#### Simple
+### Features

-Halcyon can deploy any Haskell application with a single command, building any required dependencies on the fly.
+- **Simple.**  Halcyon can deploy any Haskell application with a single command, building any required dependencies on the fly.

-#### Fast

-All build results are archived in layers, which means incremental builds can be deployed in under 30 seconds.
+- **Fast.**  All build results are archived in layers, which means incremental builds can be deployed in under 30 seconds.

-#### Reliable

-Halcyon allows all build-time and run-time dependencies to be declared explicitly, achieving 100% reproducible results.
+- **Reliable.**  Halcyon allows all build-time and run-time dependencies to be explicitly declared, achieving 100% reproducible results.

 ### Support